 Predictive Analysis helps IT service organizations distribute workloads based on data from multiple sources.

 Many ITSM software solutions are expected to add predictive analytics capabilities to their service management solution; however, these features are not useful if the IT organization does not have the expertise required to understand the data provided by these tools.
-IT organizations should consider employing a data scientist if they want to take full advantage of all the data and metrics that IT service management tools will soon deliver.
+IT organizations should consider employing a data scientist if they want to take full advantage of all the data and metrics that IT service management tools will soon deliver, they could even look at having employees start a data science bootcamp so they can educate the workforce on understanding predictive data, training an existing employee in these areas could be cheaper than hiring a specialized employee.

 Virtual Reality (VR) solutions could soon work their way into the IT business environment.
 Knowledge management is a challenge for many organizations.
 In the near future, don’t be surprised to see IT organizations flirt with VR technology as they advance their employee training services.